nunofonseca/fastq_utils/README.md

 #### Dependencies

 samtools (version 0.1.19) and zlib (http://zlib.net) version 1.2.11 or latest are required to compile fastq_utils.
 The [install_deps.sh](https://github.com/nunofonseca/fastq_utils/blob/master/install_deps.sh) script in the toplevel folder tries to download and compile the dependencies.
+The bam_annotate.sh script requires samtools (version 1.5 or higher).

 #### Getting sources